Teun/SnappetChallenge/TeacherDashboard/README.md

 The students page will show a radio group where each radio button represents a single student.
 Below the radio buttons a overview of the students activities are show.

 ### Answers page
 The answers page will show an overview of all the answers given by the students.
-The overview is the same as for a single student but is now not grouped by student.
-The overview also shows which student is having the most trouble with the answer progress and might need some help.
+The overview is the same as for a single student but is now for all the students.
+The overview also shows which student is having the most trouble with current average progress and might need some help.

 ### Overal
 The pages both show tabs and a graph according to the different subjects and the percentage of answers given per subject.
 Each subject also has a graph showing the percentage answers given per objective.
 Selecting a pie slice will open the exercise list and show the amount of answers given and the average progress.
 Directly toggling a objective will also show or hide the given answers.